zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/skypilot-vm.md

 The SkyPilot VM Orchestrator does not currently support the ability to [schedule pipelines runs](/docs/book/user-guide/advanced-guide/pipelining-features/schedule-pipeline-runs.md)
 {% endhint %}

+{% hint style="info" %}
+All ZenML pipelines runs are executed using docker containers within the VMs provisioned by the orchestrator.
+For that reason, you may need to configure you pipeline settings with `docker_run_args=["--gpus=all"]` to enable GPU support in the docker container.
+{% endhint %}

+{% hint style="info" %}

 ## How to deploy it